syedwaseemjan/EventsManager/README.md

 #### 5. Helpful Commands

-There are a few commands to help you out with the task of keeping your code compliant with python standards:
+There are a few commands to help you out with the daily tasks:

 Run `isort`, `black` and `flake8` checkers: